ghsioux/multi-cloud-deployment-demo/docs/oidc-setup/azure.md

 ## Prepare the GitHub environment secrets

 We'll create three GitHub environment secrets in the environment `azure` that will contain the information related to the service principal created above.
-These secret will be used by the [Azure login step](../../.github/workflows/deploy-to-azure-aci.yml#L56-L61) to authenticate to Azure using OIDC.
+These secrets will be used by the [Azure login step](../../.github/workflows/deploy-to-azure-aci.yml#L56-L61) to authenticate to Azure using OIDC.

 Let's first retrieve the values:
 ```bash